The biggest garden trends of 2025: key planting schemes and ideas

 It's not just living rooms that are migrating outside, it's kitchens too.
 It seems that we can't get enough of entertaining friends in the garden and traipsing back through the house to cook and prep food just isn't the most practical of set-ups.

-Catering for all budgets, this garden trend can be adapted to please any garden.
+Catering for all budgets, this garden trend can be adapted to any space.
 If you're looking for a cheaper option a simple freestanding island unit on wheels can be placed next to the BBQ or pizza oven to act as a preparation for the chef and create a kitchen area, without the need for installing electricity and plumbing for a full outdoor kitchen experience.

 Front gardens are often overlooked when it comes to the consideration of gardening tasks, but this year is set to see that change as homeowners look to make a good first impression from their front yards.
-Plus sprucing up the front lawn is an easy way to make your house look expensive from the outside.
+Plus sprucing up the front lawn is an easy way to make your house look expensive from the outside

 "I'm getting a lot of interest from people selling houses, wanting a quick gardening fix so the garden, particularly around the front door, looks good for the photos" explains Rachel Morgan garden stylist from Terra Legra.